Yoast/plugin-grunt-tasks/README.md

 Type: `Integer`
 Default: `14`

-Setting this will effect the release date guessing to pick the next tuesday after 7 days before 14 (if default is used)
+Setting this will effect the release date guessing to pick the next tuesday after 7 days before 14 (if default is used).

 ##### Usages Example
 ```js